We Tested 10 Best Discord Alternatives that You Should Try in 2026

 If you happen to use Discord for professional use and are searching for an alternative, you might want to switch to Slack.
 While it doesn’t remotely look like Discord, the overall user interface is clean and simple.
 The service has the same clean and simple user interface as Discord, but it’s geared towards a more professional setting, so you won’t find any “Gamery” aesthetics.

-What you will find instead are lots of helpful features that are geared toward improve your productivity.
-Voice chat via huddles and screen sharing haven’t been strong areas of slack, so if your primary focus is lag-free voice comms you might want to look elsewhere.
-Although, like Discord, Slack has lots of bots and Discord-like app integrations, making it one of the best Discord alternatives.
+What you will find instead are lots of helpful features that are geared toward improving your productivity.
+Voice chat via huddles and screen sharing haven’t been strong areas of Slack, so if your primary focus is lag-free voice comms, you might want to look elsewhere.
+Although like Discord, Slack has lots of bots and Discord-like app integrations, making it one of the best Discord alternatives.

 ProsCons